Night Vision (NVG)

 - Neck strain after prolonged use

-- Unstable image due to a faulty mount or play in the mount
+- Unstable image due to play or insufficient stability in the mount

 - Difficulty focusing whilst moving